mokamediadesign/JETTON-Launch/challenge-3/README.md

 ## 🚩 Challenge 3: Jetton Vending Machine

 🤖 Smart contracts are kind of like "always on" vending machines that anyone can access.
-Let's make a decentralized, digital currency (an Jetton Standart token).
+Let's make a decentralized, digital currency (a Jetton Standard token).

 🌟 The final deliverable will be ICO contract deployed to the testnet